Going beyond the same old routine to boost Black Friday revenue

 Bear in mind that Black Friday is only one piece of a long holiday shopping season, so it’s important to consider your approach during this period (and beyond).

-Instead of trying to capture a share of sales on just Black Friday, create tailored content, optimize product listings and advertise promotions for each major associated shopping day.
+Instead of trying to capture a share of sales on just Black Friday, create tailored content and prepare you PPC campaigns well in advance, optimize product listings and advertise promotions for each major associated shopping day.

 This might include striking up partnerships.
 For example, you might be a bigger business who wants to be part of the conversation for Small Business Saturday, or if you want to use a complementary charity to donate a proceed of your profits to on Giving Tuesday.